Heti Világgazdaság: HVG cover pages

-HVG's iconic cover pages always work on one of the main themes of the week, mostly depicting ironic humor.
+HVG's cover pages always work on one of the main themes of the week, mostly depicting ironic humor.
 In the 80's, headlines were mostly not photos, but graphics featuring suggestive hints.
 These covers intended to affect the sense of humor of readers sensitive to the criticism of the ruling political system.
 After the change of regime, cover pages became partly more concrete, and partly continued the earlier tradition.